Michael Bailey speaking in Bonn

 About

-I switched to being an in-house translator in 2014 after fourteen years specialist German > English translation as translator.
+I switched from freelancing to being an in-house translator in 2014 after fourteen years of specialist German-English translation as translator.
 I work in a government authority in Vienna, specialising in financial market supervision translation.

-Having previously condensed my thoughts through 140 and latterly 280 character tweets, I have decided to move to blogging as a longer form of communication for conveying my thoughts about translation-related issues.
-My Twitter/X handle (t9natno5) continues to be active, but I am only active on bluesky. as @mdgb.bsky.social.
+Having frequently condensed my thoughts through 140 and latterly 280 character tweets, I decided to move to blogging as a longer form of communication for conveying my thoughts about translation-related issues.
+I was previously on Twitter/X but deleted this in early 2025 and am now active on bluesky. as @mdgb.bsky.social.

 I’ve studied quite a few Python courses, in particular to find ways of using it to help me with some tasks in relation to my work as a translator, and also completed a number of courses in Coursera as part of the Single Supervisory Mechanism Data Science School initiative.